Arcath/post-formats/Readme.markdown

 Provides meta boxes and all required code to get the WordPress post formats working in the admin panel.

-_does not provide any helpers for displaying in your theme._
+_Does not provide any helpers for displaying in your theme._

 ## Install

-You can install through composer
+You can install through composer using the command:

 ```
 composer require arcath/post-formats